Dreycod/Dreycod/README.md

 ### 🌱 Currently Learning

-I’m constantly exploring new concepts, tools, and frameworks
+I’m constantly exploring new concepts, tools, and frameworks to stay ahead of the curve.
+Right now, I’m diving deeper into:

+- **Machine Learning & AI**: Exploring neural networks and building intelligent systems.
+- **Blockchain Development**: Understanding smart contracts and decentralized applications (dApps).
+- **Web Development**: Getting into full-stack development with Node.js, Express, and MongoDB.

+---